crisperdue/prooftoys-site/content/_index.md

   ({{< relref "/real-number-facts.md" >}}).
 - Key theorems of [**pure logic**]
   ({{< relref "/logical-axioms-and-theorems.md" >}}).
-- For the very boldest, dive into *building your own proofs* with the [**proof builder**]({{< relref "/proofbuilder.md" >}}).
+- For the boldest, dive into *building your own proofs* with the [**proof builder**]({{< relref "/proofbuilder.md" >}}).
 This tool has some rough edges still, though it will only do correct inferences.